Ægir-class offshore patrol vessel

 The Ægir-class offshore patrol vessel is a class of two offshore patrol vessels serving in the Icelandic Coast Guard (ICG).
-They participated in the two latter Cod Wars.
+They participated in the two later Cod Wars.
 The vessels conduct patrols, search and rescue, fishery inspections, general law enforcement and counter-terrorism operations in the Icelandic exclusive economic zone and the waters of the surrounding territories, such as Greenland and Jan Mayen.

 Design and description

 The concept for the Ægir-class OPV was based on the Icelandic Coast Guard experiences with ICGV Þór and ICGV Óðinn.
 Rear Admiral Pétur Sigurðsson, commander of the ICG, set forth a requirement for a ship larger than both Þór and Óðinn and more seaworthy.
 The vessels were also armoured for icebreaking.

 Though of roughly the same design, the two ships are of different measurements. Ægir has a standard displacement of 1128 LT and 1500 LT at full load.
 The ship measures 69.8 m long with a beam of 10 m and a draught of 4.6 m.
 Týr has a standard displacement of 1,214 LT and the same full load displacement as Ægir.

 Týr is 71.1 m long with the same remaining measurements as Ægir.
 The two ships are powered by two MAN 8L 40/54 diesel engines turning two shafts with Kamewa controllable pitch propellers rated at 13200 hp.
 This gives the ships a maximum speed of 19 kn for Ægir and 20 kn for Týr with a range of 9000 nmi at 18 kn.
 The vessels have a 20-ton bollard-pulling winch and passive rolling tanks.

 The Ægir class was initially armed with a 57 mm Hotchkiss cannon.
 However, these weapons were replaced in 1990 with the Bofors 40 mm/L60 autocannon, which in turn was replaced with the 40 mm Bofors L70 in the late 2000s.
 Other weapons include net cutters, which the Icelandic Coast Guard used during the Cod Wars.

 A large crane is situated forward of the helicopter deck.
 The ships of the class are equipped with Sperry surface search and navigational radar.
 Týr is equipped with hull-mounted sonar.
 The ships sport a helicopter deck aft and a hangar located between the funnels.
 In 1997, the helicopter deck was extended.
 The ships have a complement of 19.